Janet Sarbanes: Army of One

 Army of One was published by Otis Press Seismicity Editions in Los Angeles.

 "The Shaker 'Gift' Economy"

-Sarbanes received the Eugene Battisti Award from the Society for Utopian Studies for her essay "The Shaker 'Gift'Economy: Charisma, Aesthetic Practice and Utopian Communalism."
+Sarbanes received the Eugene Battisti Award from the Society for Utopian Studies for her essay "The Shaker 'Gift' Economy: Charisma, Aesthetic Practice and Utopian Communalism."

-“Reframing the House of Dust”
+"Reframing the House of Dust"

-Sarbanes received the Creative Capital | Andy Warhol Foundation Arts Writers Grant for her essay project “Reframing the House of Dust: A Meditation in Many Parts.”
+Sarbanes received the Creative Capital/Andy Warhol Foundation Arts Writers Grant for her essay project "Reframing the House of Dust: A Meditation in Many Parts."

 Personal life

 Sarbanes lives in Los Angeles.
-Her father is former Maryland U.S. Senator Paul Sarbanes and her brother is U.S. Representative John Sarbanes.
+Her father was former Maryland U.S. Senator Paul Sarbanes and her brother is former U.S. Representative John Sarbanes.